Market Penetration Strategy

 1. Existing Products and Markets

-The heart of market penetration lies in leveraging what you already have: your existing products and markets.
-This approach is about getting more out of your current resources.
-You’re not creating new products or exploring unknown markets; instead, you’re finding new ways to enhance the performance of your existing offerings where you already have a foothold.
+The heart of market penetration is all about using what you already have: your existing products and markets.
+It’s about getting more out of your current resources without reinventing the wheel.

 2. Increased Sales and Market Share